-The Classical Period was an important time in music history.
+The Classical Era was an important time in music history.
 It lasted from 1750 to 1825.
 During this time, music became clearer and more balanced.
+Before this era, music was often very complex.
+However, composers of Classical Period music focused on structure and simplicity.
+As a result, melodies became easier to follow.

 Additionally, many composers worked with patrons.
 Patrons supported composers financially.
 Because of this, composers could create more music.